Big parts, big machines, big power. Welcome to industrial 3D printing.

 You have to love the name of this 3D printer — Funmat sounds like a carnival ride.
-But the real fun part for additive manufacturers is the fact that Intamsys Funmat HT Enhanced makes for a perfect first industrial 3D printer.
+But the real fun part for additive manufacturers is the fact that Intamsys Funmat HT Enhanced provides excellent value with its very low price point.

 But does that mean the Funmat is less capable?

 Not at all.
 With an extruder reaching a searing 450°C (842°F), the Funmat can print with an incredible range of engineering-grade materials, including nylon, PEEK, and reinforced filaments.
 Whatever material you need to give your business a boost, Funmat delivers.

 The printer keeps up the heat with the enclosed high-temperature print bed.
 The steady high temperatures practically eliminate warping and curling.
 You’ll get reliable print quality out of this machine.

 But let’s get to the best part — the price.